bgoonz/BGOONZ_BLOG_2.0/docs/content/DS_ALGO/algorithms/math/complex-number/README.md

 ![Radius](https://wikimedia.org/api/rest_v1/media/math/render/svg/b59629c801aa0ddcdf17ee489e028fb9f8d4ea75)

-The argument of `z` (in many applications referred to as the “phase”) is the angle of the radius `OP` with the positive real axis, and is written as `arg(z)`.
+The argument of `z` (in many applications referred to as the "phase”) is the angle of the radius `OP` with the positive real axis, and is written as `arg(z)`.
 As with the modulus, the argument can be found from the rectangular form `x+yi`:

 ![Phase](https://wikimedia.org/api/rest_v1/media/math/render/svg/7cbbdd9bb1dd5df86dd2b820b20f82995023e566)